Service-related Questions and Detailed Information

-Coverage Levels and Premium Subsidies:
+Coverage Levels and Premium Subsidies

 Coverage levels range from 50 to 85 percent of your approved yield.
-Crop insurance premiums are subsidized as shown in the following table.
+Crop insurance premiums are subsidized, as shown in the following table.
 For example, if you choose the 65-percent coverage level, your premium share would be 41 percent of the base premium.

 This fact sheet gives only a general overview of the crop insurance program and is not a complete policy.
-For further information and an evaluation of your risk management needs, contact a crop insurance agent
+Contact a crop insurance agent for further information and an evaluation of your risk management needs.

-The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual’s income is derived from any public assistance program.
+The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities based on race, color, national origin, age, disability, and, where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual’s income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
-Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA’s TARGET Center at 202-720-2600 (voice and TDD).
+Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA’s TARGET Center at (202) 720-2600 (voice and TDD).